datadev23/frontend-nanodegree-mobile-portfolio/MyREADME.md

-The purpose of this project was to generate an optomisation for the portfolio page and optomise a pizza menu site.
+The purpose of this project was to generate an optimization for the portfolio page and optimize the change in a pizza size.

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
+Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this on line portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 To get started, check out the repository and inspect the code.